o3de/o3de.org/content/docs/learning-guide/tutorials/entities-and-prefabs/override-a-prefab.md

 * Entity addition/removal
 * Nested instance removal

-In **Override UX** mode, overrides are automatically added when you perform editing actions on the content of a prefab instance.
+In Override UX Mode, overrides are automatically added when you perform editing actions on the content of a prefab instance.

 ## Override a component property

 To override a component property of an entity under a prefab instance:

-1. In the Entity Outliner, expand a prefab instance by clicking the arrow to the left of the instance name.
+1. In the **Entity Outliner**, expand a prefab instance by clicking the arrow to the left of the instance name.
-1. Select an entity under the instance and edit one of its properties in the Entity Inspector.
+1. Select an entity under the instance and edit one of its properties in the **Entity Inspector**.
 1. Notice that a blue circle appears on the entity's icon in the Entity Outliner.
 This indicates that an edit override is applied to the entity.

 In the below image, the Body entity in the first Car prefab instance has an override to change the default color of the car from red to blue: